cdeck3r/3DScanner/docs/autosetup_scripts.md

 The scripts to run on a Raspberry Pi during the software installation are part of the repository to enable versioning.
 The `autosetup.sh` script clones the 3DScanner repo and runs the scripts from `raspi-autosetup` directory according to the NODETYPE configured.

+## Design Choice

+What goes into `autosetup.sh` and what goes into install scripts?

+> Idea: autosetup functions shall set the node in a minimum reasonable configuration, even without the cloned repo or an Internet connection to an external service.

+This is a checklist a function needs to fulfill in order to be included in `autosetup.sh`

+* function runs without Internet connection to external service
+* bahvior does not depend on no other yet to be installed software
+* behavior may branch according to NODETYPE
+* function does not need other params
+* function does not need to be updated when in PROD
+* function contributes to the system even if no other software is downloaded and / or installed